HD 100546: Circumstellar disk

 Coronagraphic optical observations with the Hubble Space Telescope show complex spiral patterns in the circumstellar disk.
 The causes of these structures remain uncertain, although spirals are consistent with the instabilities caused by forming planets.
 The disk colors are similar to those derived for Kuiper Belt objects, suggesting that the same weathering processes are at work in HD 100546.
-The disk is fairly flat, consistent with an advanced evolutionary state, and have a wide gap at 40–150 AU radii, possibly carved by the outer planet in the gap.
+The disk is fairly flat, consistent with an advanced evolutionary state, and have a wide gap at 40–150 AU radii, possibly carved by an outer planet in the gap.

 Spectroscopic analysis of mid-IR data taken from OSCIR on the 4 m Blanco Telescope at Cerro Tololo Inter-American Observatory indicates the presence of a small particles (10–18 μm) containing silicates.
 The material is found at distances out to 17 AU away from the star and has a temperature of approximately 227 K.